Yossioren/AttacksonImplementationsCourseBook/chapters/03_Temporal_SC_2.md

     may not share caches L1 and L2.

--   **Cross-Origin Pixel Stealing: Timing Attacks Using CSS Filters** - In the paper , the authros present the following threat model: the attacker runs a malicious domain.
+-   **Cross-Origin Pixel Stealing: Timing Attacks Using CSS Filters** - In the paper , the authors present the following threat model: the attacker runs a malicious domain.
 His purpose is to tempt his victim to use the malicious domain.
 He either creates an interesting website to attract the victim to use it for a while,or he is able to